 I graduated from Michigan State University (GO GREEN! ) with a bachelors degree in Human Biology.
 Although I live in Colorado now I am still an avid Michigan State fan.
 I then went on to Lake Erie College of Osteopathic Medicine, where I graduated from medical school in 2011.
 I met my husband while in medical school and “dragged” him to Colorado, where I completed my Family Medicine residency at the University of Colorado at Rose Hospital in 2014.
 Since then I have been practicing outpatient family medicine in Littleton, Colorado where I am so happy to have a wonderful group of patients whom I truly enjoy getting to see and care for every day.

 Sometime in the midst of my “work life”, I also grew a beautiful family and have 3 children who keep me on my toes.
 As a family, we love exploring the state of Colorado and going into the mountains whenever possible.
 Hiking with a 7, 5, and 3 year old is an art-form by itself but very much my happy place.
-My husband and I also enjoy skiing, mountain biking, and (in a past life) scuba diving.
+My husband and I also enjoy skiing, mountain biking, camping, and anything else that lets us enjoy the outdoors near Denver and the mountains of Colorado.
 As our children grow we hope to share and build on our passions with them.